 This course is divided into two parts.

-In the first term we will explore the unfolding story of the intermingling of peoples in the territory that will become Canada from the earliest days of contact between Indigenous North America and Europe through the turning point year of 1885.
+In the Fall Term we will explore the unfolding story of the intermingling of peoples in the territory that will become Canada from the earliest days of contact between Indigenous North America and Europe through the turning point year of 1885.
 The overall framework for the term will be the ongoing tension between the impulses for domination and conformity on one hand and the competing drive for accommodation and diversity on the other.
 We will explore how this plays out between different Indigenous and European settler communities as well as within the historic Anglo-French rivalry.
-We will pay particular attention to the role of Indigenous players in the contest for supremacy in North America and to the experience of Indigenous communities within British North America and into the Confederation era, laying a foundation of understanding for the unique position of Indigenous peoples in Canadian society as well as cultivating an awareness of ongoing issues involving land, the Indian Act, treaties, and culture.
+We will pay particular attention to the role of Indigenous players in the contest for supremacy in North America and to the experience of Indigenous communities within British North America and into the Confederation era.
+This will establish the grounds for understanding for the unique position of Indigenous peoples in Canadian society, and cultivate an awareness of ongoing issues involving land claims, the Indian Act, treaties, and culture.
 A second major focus for the term will be an exploration of the foundations of the Canadian state in pre-Confederation and Confederation era milestones including the Royal Proclamation of 1763, the Quebec Act, the achievement of Responsible Government, and the experiment of Confederation.
-A particular effort will be made to link the issues, events, and ideas of the 17th, 18th, and 19th centuries past to current concerns.
+The roots of Canadian society today stretch across the centuries.
+In HIST1300, we will investigate connections between individuals, events and ideas of the past with current concerns.

 The course is delivered in a two-hour lecture format, complemented by a one-hour discussion group that will involve primary source analysis and discussion of specific issues raised in lectures.

 The description below pertains to the Winter portion of the course.